Plan your visit to AUF

 Where to Stay in Florence when Visiting AUF

-Visitors interested in coming to AUF can opt to stay in the student-run guest apartment, Dimora.
+Visitors interested in coming to AUF can opt to stay in the student-run guest apartments, Dimora.

 Dimora – Guest Apartments Learning Lab is the Hospitality learning lab operated by the students and faculty of Apicius International School of Hospitality.
 Dimora welcomes AUF students, alumni, their families, and friends.

 Dimora embodies the philosophy of AUF The American University of Florence, of going beyond the classroom and integrating students in the Florence community through experiential learning.
-To find out more about our Community Engagement Member Institutions (CEMI)
+Find out more about our Community Engagement Member Institutions (CEMI)

 Alternatively, visitors can choose among all the hotels/Airbnb options that the city of Florence has to offers.
 We recommend to book your stay within the city center of Florence to be walking distance from the AUF facilities.
-Do not hesitate to reach out to us in case of questions: email@example.com
+Do not hesitate to reach out to us in case of questions!

 How to get to AUF